egonw/metabolomics-practical/databases.md

 * [ChemSpider](https://www.chemspider.com/): >100 millsion structures, and like PubChem, but by the British [RSC](https://www.rsc.org/)
 * [Wikidata](https://scholia.toolforge.org/chemical/): 1.3 million structures; a machine-readable sister of Wikipedia (via Scholia interface)

+During this practical you will use another biological database, [WikiPathways](https://www.wikipathways.org/), which describes many of the biological processes metabolites are involved in.
+These pathways are used in pathways analysis, which you will do at the end of this practical.

 ## Identifier structure

 Different databases use different structure of the identifier.
 PubChem, ChemSpider use integers.
 This has the disadvantage that